ozgesurer/ozgesurer.github.io/_pages/about.md

   - /about.html
 ---

 I am an Assistant Professor of [Analytics at Miami University](https://www.miamioh.edu/fsb/academics/isa/).
+The objective of my research is to develop new statistical methods in the presence of data.

 **Education:**
   - PhD in Industrial Engineering and Management Sciences